gdputra/gdputra.github.io/_pages/service.md

   - IEEE Access (1)
   - IEEE Security and Privacy (1)
   - ACM Transactions on Internet of Things (1)
-  - Journal of Network and System Management, Springer (2)
+  - Springer - Journal of Network and System Management (2)
-  - iScience, Cell Press (1)
+  - Cell Press - iScience (1)
-  - Wireless Communications and Mobile Computing, Wiley-Hindawi (1)
+  - Wiley-Hindawi - Wireless Communications and Mobile Computing (1)